nusco/narjillos/backlog.md

     See: https://developer.mozilla.org/en-US/docs/Games/Techniques/2D_collision_detection
     Maybe also see: http://number-none.com/blow/papers/practical_collision_detection.pdf

-+ Maybe avoid square roots in vectors by comparing to squared distances
++ First-pass collision detection filter using Manhattan distance
+  Maybe I'm already doing it?
+Does it make a difference? (probably not).

-* Implement first-pass collision detection
+* Second-pass collision detection filter
   Then use it to find candidate food to collide with.
-The second pass will still use the old approach.
+  Maybe use bounding boxes or even oriented bounding boxes (https://en.wikipedia.org/wiki/Minimum_bounding_box_algorithms).
+  Maybe even apply a convex hull algorithm (https://en.wikipedia.org/wiki/Minimum_bounding_box_algorithms).
+Then, a good approach is to find a dividing line as suggested in practical_collision_detection.pdf.

 * Fix vector math
   See TODOs and FIXMEs, in particular around vector projections.
   This is probably the cause of sketchy narjillo-to-food collision detection

 * Rewrite second-pass collision detection
-  Initially, only narjillo-to-food, but the new code must allow for generalized C.D. (that will be used in the "Predators" theme).
+  Initially, only narjillo-to-food, but the new code must allow for generalized C.D.
+  (that is a precondition for the "Predators" theme).
-  Importantly, this story will remove the concept of "outer space" and make collisions work anywhere.
+  Importantly, this story removes the concept of "outer space" and makes collisions work anywhere.

-* Use "speed boxes" instad of bounding boxes
+* Use "speed boxes" instead of bounding boxes
   As described in https://developer.mozilla.org/en-US/docs/Games/Techniques/2D_collision_detection
-  Possibly make them by interpenetrating previous and current bboxes.
+  Probably calculate them by over-boxing previous and current position's b-boxes.
   This should make collision detection independent of max speed, so remove "safety speed" code if the approach works.

-+ Check Manhattan distance as first collision filter
-  Maybe I already do it?
-Does it make a difference (probably not).

 * Progressively damage out-of-bounds Narjillos Identifying things should work up to a limited distance.
   Now that Outer Space is gone, damage creatures progressively for getting farther beyond the expected boundaries.

++ Avoid square roots in vectors by comparing to squared distances
+  In other words, never do a square root (in particular, in Vector#length()) - instead, keep things squared throughout.
+I doubt this is worth it, because my ceiling tests indicate that this optimization would gain maybe 20% speed but probably make the code harder to reason about.
+Still something worth considering after the main collision detection algorithm is done, because by that time it will be easier to judge impact.

 * Optimize collision detection

 ##Instincts